codesections-personal/codesections/content/blog/gtypist/index.md

 The README is below.

-GNU's [gtypist program](https://www.gnu.org/software/gtypist/) is a great way for Linux users to improve their typing speed right from the command line, and is widely available for every distribution.
+GNU's [gtypist program](https://www.gnu.org/software/gtypist/) is a great way for Linux users to improve their typing speed from the comfort of their terminal, and it's widely available for every distribution.
 I personally used it extensively when I switched from practicing law to programming and discovered that the keyboard was full of keys I'd basically never needed before.
 (If you need convincing of the importance of typing speed to